-Cond No. Requirements Construction Stage IEA Comments & Evidence Compliance Status Recommendations E42 The Proponent must consult with TfNSW prior to, and at regular intervals during, construction to coordinate and implement mitigation measures to reducing any potential concurrent impacts arising from the construction of the CSSI and Newell Highway upgrade works.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations E42 The Proponent must consult with TfNSW prior to, and at regular intervals during, construction to co-ordinate and implement mitigation measures to reducing any potential concurrent impacts arising from the construction of the CSSI and Newell Highway upgrade works.
 Procedures for consultation must be outlined in the Traffic, Transport and Access Management Sub-plan required by Condition 0.
-All Evidence sighted of consultation with TfNSW prior to construction to coordinate and implement mitigation measures to reducing any potential concurrent impacts arising from the construction of the CSSI and Newell Highway upgrade works.
-The procedure for consultation is outlined in Section 2 of the TAMSP.
-Newell Highway upgrade works have not occurred during the audit period.
-The Newell Highway upgrade works are predicted to commence in Q2 2022 during the next audit period.
-Compliant E43 In order to maintain safe and efficient operation of the road network, the Proponent must prepare a Public Level Crossing Treatment Report in consultation with Transport for NSW and relevant councils.
-The report must: (a) illustrate the location of all public level crossings which traverse the CSSI; (b) list, and identify on a figure, any public level crossings that will be closed or upgraded, including the type of treatment proposed where a level crossing is to be upgraded; (c) where no works are proposed at a public crossing, provide reason for the decision; (d) consider measures to avoid potential short-stacking at level crossings; and (e) provide justification for any proposed closures.
+Fortnightly meeting w/Fulton Hogan T4MR Traffic Engineer regular meetings with FH & TfNSW N2NS Project Director & IR Senior Commercial Manager Workstream 1 regular meetings to discuss MIRDA agreements, LX etc Procedures for consultation are outlined in Section 2 of the Traffic, Transport and Access Management Sub-plan.
+Compliant E43 Level Crossing Treatment Reports In order to maintain safe and efficient operation of the road network, the Proponent must prepare a Public Level Crossing Treatment Report in consultation with Transport for NSW and relevant councils.
+The report must: a. illustrate the location of all public level crossings which traverse the CSSI; b. list, and identify on a figure, any public level crossings that will be closed or upgraded, including the type of treatment proposed where a level crossing is to be upgraded; c. where no works are proposed at a public crossing, provide reason for the decision; d. consider measures to avoid potential short-stacking at level crossings; and e. provide justification for any proposed closures.
 The assessment of level crossings must utilise the Australian Level Crossing Assessment Model (ALCAM).
-The process for determining the type of level crossing treatment must be consistent with the Construction The Narrabri to North Star (Phase 1) Public Level Crossing Treatment Report (0-0000-900-PAD-00-TE-0014) has been prepared to maintain safe and efficient operation of the road network. (a) Appendix B illustrates the location of all public level crossings on the CSSI. (b) Appendix B and C outlines the level crossings to be upgraded and closed including the proposed treatments. (c) The proponent is completing works at all public level crossings within the CSSI. (d) Mitigation measures to avoid potential short-stacking risks at level crossings is outlined in Section 3.2 and Section 3.3. (e) The methodology for assessment of the potential traffic and other impacts of closing level crossings undertaken is outlined in Section Compliant
+The process for determining the type of level crossing treatment must be consistent with the methodology outlined in Appendix L of the Submissions Preferred Infrastructure Report.
+The report must also include an assessment of the road risks, consistent with the guideline Railway Crossing Safety Series 2011, Plan: Establishing a Railway Crossing Safety Management Plan (NSW Roads and Traffic Authority, 2011).
+The Narrabri to North Star (Phase 1) Public Level Crossing Treatment Report (0-0000-900-PAD-00-TE-0014) has been prepared to maintain safe and efficient operation of the road network. a.
+Appendix B illustrates the location of all public level crossings on the CSSI. b.
+Appendix B and C outlines the level crossings to be upgraded and closed including the proposed treatments. c.
+The proponent is completing works at all public level crossings within the CSSI. d.
+Mitigation measures to avoid potential short-stacking risks at level crossings is outlined in Section 3.2 and Section 3.3. e.
+The methodology for assessment of the potential traffic and other impacts of closing level crossings undertaken is outlined in Section 6.2.
+Specific - Level Crossing Closure Considerations are outlined in Appendix D. Compliant